-As long as I have been smoking, I have not seen the Cuban hype machine go as crazy for a cigar as I have for the Cohiba Gran Reserva.
-Non Cubans are another matter, and for more info on that, see my Tatuaje Drac review.
+As long as I have been smoking, I have not seen the Cuban hype machine go as crazy for a cigar as I have for the Cohiba Siglo VI Gran Reserva Cosecha 2003.
+Non-Cubans are another matter, and for more info on that, see my Tatuaje The Drac review.

-With just 5,000 boxes of 15 cigars to be released worldwide, the estimated cost per box is somewhere around $1900, or about $125 per cigar.
-It will be the first ever Habanos Gran Reserva consisting of the best Cuban tobacco leaves from San Juan y Martínez and San Luis harvested in 2003, and aged for five years before even reaching the cigar rollers hands.
-Every Gran Reserva on the market was rolled at the legendary Cuban cigar factory El Laguito, which is located in a mansion in Havana’s former country club neighborhood.
+With just 5,000 boxes of 15 cigars to be released worldwide, the estimated cost per box is somewhere around $1,900, or about $125 per cigar, this will be the first ever Habanos S.A.
+Gran Reserva consisting of what the company says is the best Cuban tobacco leaves from San Juan y Martínez and San Luis, harvested in 2003 and then aged for five years before reaching the cigar rollers hands.
+Every Gran Reserva on the market was rolled at the legendary El Laguito, which is located in a mansion in Havana’s former country club neighborhood.

-The hype machine officially started up after James Suckling over at Cigar Aficionado rated a Gran Reserva from the Festival to be a 100 point smoke, you can read his short blog post here, if you have not already.
-While some people were slightly disbelieving of a “perfect” smoke, yours truly included, there was no doubt that after that, I had to find one to photograph and review.
+The hype machine officially started up after James Suckling of Cigar Aficionado rated a Gran Reserva from the Festival to be a 100 point smoke, you can read his short blog post here.
+While some people were slightly disbelieving of a perfect cigar, yours truly included, there was no doubt that after that, I had to find one to photograph and review.

 - Country of Origin: Cuba